How The Statue Of Unity Overcame Design And Engineering Challenges To Stand 182-Metre Tall

 Four, the statue’s location amidst remote, mountainous terrain made transportation of equipment and material difficult.
 To make the movement to the island easier, the engineers banked on the fact that the island remains accessible from one side of the river via land for at least eight months post monsoon as water in the channel recedes.
 A rock bridge was built over shallow water and a temporary Bailey bridge was constructed for the monsoon, when there is more water in the river.
 Over 210,000 cubic metres of cement concrete, 18,500 tonnes of reinforced steel, 6,500 tonnes of structural steel, 1,700 tonnes of bronze, and around 1,850 tonnes of bronze cladding, made up of some 565 macro and 6,000 micro panels, were used to build the statue.
 Most of this material was moved using the two bridges.

 How these feats were achieved in a little over three years is a story of grit and resilience of those working on the project.
-Perhaps, that is why the statue is a fitting tribute to the man who, through untiring efforts, weaved the warp and weft of unity on the axis of a single thread and shaped independent India.
+Perhaps, that is why the statue is a fitting tribute to the man who, through untiring efforts, weaved the warp and weft of unity and shaped independent India.

 Also Read: Why The Shivaji Statue Must Rise